BoschiGiacomo/dumbbellPlot/README.md

 - [x] addition of functionSignatures.json for customized code suggestions
 - [x] Option to insert the values of the points inside of the points of the plot
 - [x] Option to change the color of the line depending on the distance between the points
+- [x] Option to change the background of the plot to be clearer or more visually appealing

 The next additions to the function will be:
 - [ ] Improvement of documentation
 - [ ] restructuring of the repository and README
 - [ ] Addition of a graph that creates plots for every pair of variables in a table
-- [ ] Option to change the background of the plot to be clearer or more visually appealing
+- [ ] Add more background options, and custom background colors
 - [ ] Option to add the differences between the points at the side of the plot